The Irregular at Magic High School Season 3 anime TV series will be diving down into the popular light novel series’s Double Seven story arc.

 Anime projects are scheduled years in advance.
 Now that the light novel series is finished (see below for more details), the anime production committee can plan out the anime series’ production scheduled over the long term.

 Assuming that a studio change doesn’t happen, Studio 8bit typically only releases two to three anime per year.
 8bit’s schedule for the first half of 2021 is packed with the Slime isekai series (keep in mind the two anime are being produced by two different teams).

-Therefore, a Mahouka Season 3 premiere in 2021 seems unlikely at this time.
+Therefore, a Mahouka Season 3 premiere in 2021 seems unlikely at this time, especially since the focus for Mahouka’s 2021 lineup is on The Honor Student at Magic High School anime, never mind the Mahouka: Recollection Arc anime project.
 Anime fans will probably need to wait until 2022 or later for The Irregular at Magic High School Season 3.

 FUNimation Mahouka English dub announced

 Despite being a FUNimation exclusive, a Mahouka Season 2 English dub was not initially released as a SimulDub.
 The first season was never English dubbed.

 In mid-November 2020, FUNimation announced their plans for a Mahouka Season 2 English dub.
 The second season will be dubbed by Aniplex of America and Bang Zoom!
 Entertainment.

 - Erica Mendez as Erika Chiba